harpsychord/LoopQADemo/README.md

 ### Limitations:
 * No secure store for passwords.
 Thankfully it's just a dummy site for use as a tech demo.
 * Time.
 Perfect is the enemy of progress so this is a minimal viable product, or MVP.
+* Commits directly to main, a big no no.  See above note on time.

 ### Installation and Running:
 * Clone repository